linksmith/2dh5/Power-brainstorm.md

     -   Power to, power over, etc.

-    -   Philosofical thought on power
+    -   Philosophical thought on power

         -   Arendt